sh78/google-tasks-taskwarrior-import/README.md

 ## What It Might Do Later

 - [ ] Use [chalk] for nice output
+- [ ] Annotate every task with the original JSON
 - [ ] Support due dates
 - [ ] Handle adding indented tasks from Google as blocking tasks in Taskwarrior
 - [ ] Deal with tasks that are linked to Gmail messages